Class DateFormatter

 formatDateFull

-Formats the date and returns it as a string, usingDateFormat.FULL
+Formats the date and returns it as a string, usingDateFormat.FULLas the formatting pattern.The

 format